Skip to content

 Eguisheim, the Cradle of Alsatian Wine

 No itinerary for visiting Alsace would be complete without making a stop at Eguisheim, the cradle of Alsatian wine.
 The village is ranked among the top 20 most beautiful villages in France.
-Eguisheim is full of half-timbered colorful houses, fountains, and gardens.
+Eguisheim is full of half-timbered colourful houses, fountains, and gardens.

 Château du Haut-Kœnigsbourg